-When the female catkins are pollinated, they forms small nutlets that each contain a single seed and drop when they are ripe in the autumn.
+When the female catkins are pollinated, they form small nutlets that each contain a single seed and drop when they are ripe in the autumn.

 Although it is not particularly nutritious, moose and snowshoe hare graze on the leaves and twigs of the scrub birch, while ruffed grouse eat the buds and seeds.

-Occasionally, First Peoples used the flowers for respiratory problems and to help during childbirth.
+Scrub birch flowers are used for respiratory problems and to help during childbirth.